grafana/grafana-build/docs/why-dagger.md

 Grafana's build & release process as it exists today has reached a point where trvial changes require a non-trivial amount of work and a high amount of risk.
 If we want to test a change, we have to put it into a sandbox environment and explicitly disable all the steps we don't want to test or even "fake" certain event-triggers in order to get somehow rapid feedback.
 This also leads to a lot of risk when rolling out such a change as the test-environment will usually only barely resemble any production setup.

 Dagger will allow us to consistently run and improve existing CI pipelines.
 The current feedback loop is long; it requires changes to be made, committed, and then ran by the CI server.
-In many situations, these changes may not even be properly ran by the server until the right event happens.
+In many situations, these changes may not even be properly ran by the server until the right event happens, like when we tag or promote a commit, which is a fairly "permanent" action with many side-effects.

 With Dagger the feedback loop is significantly shorter.
 Instead of requiring a commit, developers can make a small change, run the entire pipeline locally, and see what happens and adjust appropriately.
 With Dagger's caching, which behaves similarly to Docker / BuildKit's caching, unnecessary tasks don't get repeated, increasing the feedback loop even more.